-Significance of digital transformation in the field of medicine
+Digital transformation in the medical field

-Despite the development of various modern testing instruments, there has been no evolution in the mechanism of sharing test data among multiple medical institutions.
-Even with the continued development of remarkable new pharmaceutical products, no services have emerged to improve the healthcare experience, for example, by eliminating waiting times at medical institutions and pharmacies.
-The addition of Internet technology to existing medical systems and the ability to utilize this technology appropriately can result in a more productive experience for both patients and healthcare professionals.
+Despite the extraordinary development of a wide range of modern medical testing devices, the mechanism for sharing test data among medical institutions remains a relic of the past.
+Even with the continued development of remarkable new pharmaceutical products, no services have emerged to improve the healthcare experience by, for example, eliminating waiting times at medical institutions and pharmacies.
+At Medley, we believe the skillful integration of internet technology with existing medical systems can increase the productivity of healthcare professionals and result in better outcomes for patients.

 Return to index